7-7-7-9/7-7-7-9.github.io/README.md

 # *Credits*
 Voucan - Devoloper/Owner
-Brunys - Main Part of the Proxy (stole this from him, use biw or something) Frogiee - Now.gg Bypass
+Brunys - /static and /static/embed parts of the proxy (stole this from him, use biw or something) Frogiee - Now.gg Bypass
 **Credits to each game developer and owner**